 The U.S. transportation industry is one of the largest and highest-grossing industries in the country.
 Nearly $1 trillion of freight is moved around the nation every year.

-With this much demand — a demand which can’t be ignored or serviced elsewhere — comes plenty of earning potential for great logistics companies.
+With this much demand — a demand that can’t be ignored or serviced elsewhere — comes plenty of earning potential for great logistics companies.

 #2: Logistics is a Fast-Growing, High-Demand Industry